 Some Things in Life You Cannot Prepare For

-*Update from the 10th floor*
+Another Update from the 10th floor

-Last night as she attempted to rest, I curled up in my little corner of the room, quietly allowing myself to feel a plethora of emotions.
+Last night, as she attempted to rest, I curled up in my little corner of the room, quietly allowing myself to feel a plethora of emotions.
 I am angry, I am sad, I am frustrated, I am concerned, I am scared.
 I am also grateful for a piece of paper that allows me to be here with my beautiful daughter instead of forcing her to be all alone in a hospital room.

-The city never sleeps, causing me to miss our little town even more.
+The city never sleeps, causing me to miss our quiet little town even more.
 Jayde barely wakes from the 4 a.m. round of vitals.
-The two separate helicopter landings on the neighboring roof do not phase her slumber either.
-Around 5:30, the x-ray technician came in to scan her port.
+The two helicopter landings on the neighboring roof do not phase her slumber either.
+Around 5:30, the X-ray technician came in to scan her port.
 The bright Baltimore sun now peers through the sides of the window shade, signaling a new day.
 The surgical team begins making their rounds.
 Her doctor will soon be up to visit.
 In a few hours, Jayde will undergo her first test.
 As much as we need answers, the options are not great.
-The day is full of possibilities, and right now, all I can do is hope for the best.
+The day is full of possibilities; right now, all I can do is hope for the best.

 Comments